 Tom’s current projects seek to identify operations management solutions to reduce healthcare inequities (with NHS East of England) and try to understand what is a good size for a primary care practice to be operationally efficient (with the Health Foundation).
 To answer these topical questions, Tom applies causal statistical methods to routinely collected patient-level data.

-Tom Pape is a member of the Operations & Technology Management subject group.
+Tom Pape is a member of the Operations and Technology Management subject group.

 Vindrola-Padros, C., Pape, T., Utley, M. and Fulop, N.J.
 (2017) “The role of embedded research in quality improvement: a narrative review.”
 BMJ Quality and Safety, 26(1): 70-80 (DOI: 10.1136/bmjqs-2015-004877)